 2. Orders of the customer are to be put in writing.
 If the customer's order deviates from the proposal or the tender submitted by Bartscher, the customer will emphasize the differences as such.
-Illustrations and drawings just like the measures and weight indications featuring in Bartscher´s proposals or offers are only there as guidelines.
+Illustrations and drawings just like the measures and weight indications featuring in Bartscher´s proposals or offers only constitute guidelines.

 3. All orders, in particular also those received by employees of Bartscher, will take effect exclusively if followed by a written acknowledgement of the order by Bartscher.
 The actual delivery of the goods ordered, any other conduct of Bartscher or silence on the part of Bartscher does not allow the customer to assume the formation of the contract.
 Bartscher can dispatch such written acknowledgement of the order up to and including fourteen (14) calendar days after the customer's order has been received by Bartscher.
 Until this time, the customer's order is irrevocable.

 4. The written acknowledgement of the order by Bartscher shall be received in time, if it is received by the customer within fourteen (14) calendar days after its date of issue.
-The customer will inform Bartscher without delay, if the written acknowledgement of the order is received with some delay.
+The customer will inform Bartscher without delay in writing, if the written acknowledgement of the order is received with delay.

-6. Confirmations produced by the customer are of no effect without any objection by Bartscher being necessary.
+7. Confirmations of the contract produced by the customer are of no effect without any objection by Bartscher being necessary.
 In particular, neither the actual delivery of the goods, any other conduct of Bartscher or silence on the part of Bartscher shall give rise to any belief by the customer in the relevance of his confirmation.

-7. Bartscher´s employees, commercial agents or other sales intermediaries are not authorized to dispense with the requirement of a written acknowledgement of the order by Bartscher or to make promises which differ from its content or guarantees.
+8. Bartscher´s employees, commercial agents or other sales intermediaries are not authorized to dispense with the requirement of a written acknowledgement of the order by Bartscher or to make promises which differ from its content or guarantees.
 If and to what extent such persons are authorized to make or receive declarations with effect for or against Bartscher, is to be determined according to German law.

 III.
 Obligations of Bartscher

-1. Subject to an exemption according to section VII.-1. b) Bartscher must deliver the goods specified in the written acknowledgement of the order and transfer the property in the goods.
-Bartscher is not obliged to perform obligations not stated in the written acknowledgment of the order by Bartscher or in these International Conditions of Sale, in particular Bartscher is under no obligation to render planning-services, if not explicitly agreed upon in writing to furnish information, to supply documents or certificates, or to deliver accessories, to install additional safety devices, to carry out assemblies or to advise the customer.
+1. Subject to a failure of delivery on part of his suppliers despite a congruent covering transaction or to an exemption according to section VII.-1. b) Bartscher must deliver the goods specified in the written acknowledgement of the order and transfer the property in the goods.
+Bartscher is not obliged to perform obligations not stated in the written acknowledgment of the order by Bartscher or in these International Conditions of Sale, in particular Bartscher is under no obligation if not explicitly agreed upon in writing to render planning-services, to give information regarding the goods, to furnish documents or certificates regarding the goods, to deliver accessories, to install additional safety devices, to carry out assemblies or to advise the customer.

 2. Bartscher’s obligations under the contract made with the customer are owed only to the customer.
-Third parties not involved in the conclusion of the contract, in particular the customer's clients, are not entitled to request delivery to be made to them or to assert any other claim arising from the customer’s contract with Bartscher.
-The customer gives Bartscher an unlimited indemnity against all claims made by third parties against Bartscher out of the contract made with the customer.
-The customer's responsibility to take delivery continues to exist even if he assigns rights to third parties.
+Third parties not involved in the formation of the contract, in particular the customer's clients, are not entitled to request delivery to be made to them or to assert any other claim arising from the customer’s contract with Bartscher.
+The customer's entitlement to take delivery continues to exist even if he assigns rights to third parties.

-3. Taking account of the tolerances customary in trade Bartscher undertakes to deliver to the customer goods of the agreed kind and quantity which meet the common standards applicable in Germany.
+3. Taking account of the tolerances customary in trade, Bartscher undertakes to deliver to the customer goods of the agreed kind and quantity which meet the common standards applicable in Germany and ensures that at the time of delivery the goods are free from rights or claims of private third parties which could prevent its use within the European Union.
 If the goods cannot be delivered in the condition offered at the time of the formation of the contract because technical improvements to goods of series production were made, Bartscher is entitled to deliver the goods with the technical improvements.
-Bartscher is entitled to make part deliveries and to invoice them separately and ensures that at the time of delivery the goods are free from rights or claims of third parties which could prevent its use within the European Union.
+Bartscher is entitled to make part deliveries and to invoice them separately.

 4. If further specification is required in relation to the goods to be delivered, Bartscher will carry this out having regard to his own interests and to the identifiable and legitimate interests of the customer.
 A request to the customer to specify the goods, or to participate in the specification, is not required.
 Bartscher does not undertake to inform the customer of the specification he has made or to give the customer the option of a differing specification.

-5. Bartscher undertakes to place the goods packaged and marked according to Bartscher’s standard at disposal for collection by the customer FCA (Incoterms 2010) at the place of delivery indicated in the written acknowledgement of the order or - if a place of delivery is not indicated - at the premises in Salzkotten/Germany at the agreed time of delivery.
+5. Bartscher undertakes to place the goods packaged, marked and labelled according to German standard at disposal for collection by the customer FCA (Incoterms 2020) at the place of delivery indicated in the written acknowledgement of the order or - if a place of delivery is not indicated - at the premises in 33154 Salzkotten/Germany at the agreed time of delivery.
 Previous separation or marking of the goods or notification to the customer of the goods being placed at disposal is not required.
-Under no circumstances, not even when other Incoterms are agreed is Bartscher obliged to inform the customer of the delivery, to examine the goods with respect to their conformity with the contract on the occasion of delivery, to check the operational safety of the means of transport and the transportation safe loading or to furnish proof of the delivery being effected.
-The agreement of other Incoterms or of clauses such as "delivery free......." or similar ones merely involve a variation of the provisions as to the transportation and the transportation costs; besides that, the provisions laid down in these International Conditions of Sale remain applicable.
+Under no circumstances, not even when other clauses of the Incoterms are agreed, is Bartscher obliged to inform the customer of the delivery or a failure to take the goods by the person nominated according to section IV.-6., to examine the goods with respect to their conformity with the contract on the occasion of delivery, to check the operational safety of the means of transport and the transportation safe loading or to furnish proof of the delivery being effected.
+The agreement of other clauses of the Incoterms or of clauses such as "delivery free......." or similar ones merely involve a varia¬tion of the provisions as to the transportation and the transportation costs; besides that, the provisions laid down in these International Conditions of Sale remain applicable.

-6. The organization of the transport and the insurance of the goods beyond the place of delivery decisive according to section III.-5. is none of Bartscher’s obligations, but is incumbent to the customer.
-If the customer does not give a counter instruction in writing in time, Bartscher is entitled - without the customer asking for it or without existing such a commercial practice - to contract on terms usual in Germany in the customer’s name and at the customer’s risk and expense for carriage and/or insurance of the goods to the destination indicated in writing by the customer and - if such a destination is not indicated - to the place of business of the customer.
+6. The organization of the transport and the insurance of the goods beyond the place of delivery decisive according to section III.-5. is none of Bartscher’s obligations, but is incumbent upon the customer.
+If the customer does not give a counter instruction in writing in time, Bartscher is entitled - even without the customer asking for it or without such a commercial practice existing - to contract on terms usual in Germany in the customer’s name and at the customer’s expense for carriage of the goods at the customer’s risk and for insurance of the transport to the destination indicated by the customer and - if such a destination is not indicated - to the place of business of the customer.

-7. Agreed delivery time periods or delivery dates are subject to the customer's procuring any required documents, releases, permits, approvals, licences or any other authorizations or consents in sufficient time, opening letters of credit and/or making down-payments as agreed and performing all other obligations incumbent upon him properly and in good time and subject to no delay caused by pre-shipment inspections mandated by authorities.
+7. Compliance with agreed delivery time periods or delivery dates is subject to the customer's procuring any required documents, releases, permits, approvals, licences or any other authorizations or consents in sufficient time, opening letters of credit and/or making down-payments as agreed and performing all other obligations incumbent upon him properly and in good time and subject to no delay caused by pre-shipment inspections mandated by non-German authorities.
 Moreover, agreed delivery time-periods begin on the date of the written acknowledgement of the order by Bartscher.
-Bartscher is entitled to deliver earlier than at the agreed delivery time or to select the date of delivery within the agreed period for delivery.
+After informing the customer, Bartscher is entitled to deliver earlier than at the agreed delivery time or to select the date of delivery within the agreed period for delivery.

-9. Risks as to price and performance even in relation to goods which are not clearly identifiable to the contract and without it being necessary for Bartscher to give notice, pass to the customer with delivery pursuant to section III.-5., albeit irrespective of delivery as soon as the title to the goods has passed to the customer.
+9. Risks as to price and performance even in relation to goods which are not clearly identifiable to the contract and without it being necessary for Bartscher to give notice to the customer about the goods being placed at disposal, pass to the customer with delivery pursuant to section III.-5., albeit irrespective thereof with readiness for delivery by Bartscher according to the originally agreed delivery time periods or delivery dates, if these are postponed on customer’s request, or as soon as the title to the goods has passed to the customer.
 The loading of the goods is part of the customer’s obligations.
-The agreement of other Incoterms or of clauses such as "delivery free......." or similar ones merely involve a variation of the provisions as to the transportation and the transportation costs; besides that, the provisions laid down in these International Conditions of Sale remain applicable.
+The agreement of other clauses of the Incoterms or of clauses such as "delivery free......." or similar ones merely involve a varia¬tion of the provisions as to the transportation and the transportation costs; besides that, the provisions laid down in these International Conditions of Sale remain applicable.

-10. Bartscher is not obliged to clear the goods for export.
-However, Bartscher will apply for necessary export licences and customs formalities necessary for the export after the customer has furnished Bartscher with the data essential for the export in a written notice attending to this purpose exclusively.
-If the goods are not cleared for export without any fault on the part of Bartscher, Bartscher is entitled to avoid the contract of sale in whole or in part without compensation.
-The agreement of other Incoterms or of clauses such as "delivery free......." or similar ones merely involve a variation of the provisions as to the transportation and the transportation costs; besides that, the provisions laid down in these International Conditions of Sale remain applicable.
+10. Bartscher is neither obliged to clear the goods for export nor to take care of customs advance declarations.
+However, Bartscher will apply for necessary export licences and operate customs formalities necessary for the export if the customer has requested Bartscher to do so and has furnished Bartscher with the data essential for the export in a written notice dealing with this purpose exclusively.
+If the goods are not cleared for export without any intentional or grossly negligent fault on the part of Bartscher, Bartscher is entitled to avoid the contract in whole or in part without compensation.
+The agreement of other clauses of the Incoterms or of clauses such as "delivery free......." or similar ones merely involve a variation of the provisions as to the transportation and the transportation costs; besides that, the provisions laid down in these International Conditions of Sale remain applicable.

-11. Bartscher is not obliged to procure documents or certificates not expressly agreed, to obtain any licences, authorizations or other documents necessary for the export, transit or import, or to provide security or customs clearance.
-The agreement of other Incoterms or of clauses such as "delivery free......." or similar ones merely involve a variation of the provisions as to the transportation and the transportation costs; besides that, the provisions laid down in these International Conditions of Sale remain applicable.
+11. Unless expressly agreed in written form something different, Bartscher is not obliged to obtain proves of delivery, documents, certificates, licences or other authorizations necessary for the export, transit or import, or to achieve security clearance of the goods required for the carriage or otherwise or to render assistance to the customer in obtaining them.
+The agreement of other clauses of the Incoterms or of clauses such as "delivery free......." or similar ones merely involve a varia¬tion of the provisions as to the transportation and the transportation costs; besides that, the provisions laid down in these International Conditions of Sale remain applicable.